Bolonia Beach & Baelo Claudia Ruins In The Province of Cadiz, Spain

 Bolonia, Spain FAQ

-Bolonia is located on Costa de la Luz, in the municipality of Tarifa in the province of Cadiz.
-It’s only 23km away from the famous Tarifa, the capital of the wind and one of the world’s most popular destinations for water sports.
+Bolonia Beach is located in a tiny village of Bolonia in the Province of Cadiz on Costa de la Luz.
+It lies 95km from Cadiz and only 20km from Tarifa, the European capital of the wind and one of the world’s most popular destinations for water sports lovers.

 What is Bolonia, Spain known for?